Things to do in Krakow

 A charming aparthotel situated 500 m from the Main Market Square and offers accommodation with free Wi-Fi and design interiors.
 The apartment includes a separate bedroom and a kitchenette to cook in.
 Guests can enjoy their meals in the dining area and there is a sofa to relax on.
 Satellite TV is provided.
 There is also a café that offers a great buffet breakfast.

 Art & Garden Residence

-A great boutique but budget friendly hotel a kilometer from the Florian Gate.
+A great boutique but budget-friendly hotel a kilometre from the Florian Gate.
 Guests can enjoy a breakfast buffet served in a Garden Restaurant, serving international and fusion cuisine.
 Free WiFi is provided throughout the property.

 A modern aparthotel featuring ample rooms with city and garden views.
 Rynek Glowny (Main Market Square) is a short 10-minute walk away.
 There is a lovely terrace to enjoy a cocktail on and an in house restaurant.